Center For Trauma Resilient Communities

 In addition to his work with the Sanctuary Institute and Crossnore, David maintains a private therapy practice in New York City.
 He has been published in Psychiatric Quarterly, The International Journal for Therapeutic and Supportive Organizations, Child and Adolescent Social Work Journal, and he co-wrote a chapter on traumatic loss in Loss, Hurt, and Hope: The Complex Issues of Bereavement and Trauma in Children by Lorelei Atalie Vargas and Sandra L. Bloom.
 He is also the co-author of two Sanctuary psycho-education curriculums, Learning SELF Through Films and Youth Training Manual: Learning from our Heroes.
 David has been the keynote speaker at the Scottish Institute for Residential Child Care and has presented on non-violence and conflict resolution at conferences, on webinars, and in person at many agencies throughout the Sanctuary network.

 David is a native of North Carolina and graduated from Catawba College in Salisbury, N.C.
-He lives in New York City with his partner, Ernest Hood.
+He is a proud father and grandfather and lives in New York City with his husband, Ernest Hood.
 He taught Sunday School for 20 years and is active at St. Marks in the Bowery in their Arts and Social Justice outreach ministries.

 Click HERE to download David McCorkle’s bio.

 Beatriz Vides shares the story of resilience and survival with the many children and families she has worked with throughout her career.
 She was a child during the civil war in El Salvador before moving to the United States, giving her a distinct and personal understanding of the effects of trauma.